JustAppSec

 • Deployments using @budibase/server versions < 3.23.32.

-• Environments where an attacker can influence PostgreSQL connection configuration values (for example via configuration injection, compromised admin/config credentials, or other paths that allow modifying DB connection settings used by Budibase).
+• Environments where an attacker can influence PostgreSQL connection config values (via configuration injection, compromised admin credentials, or other paths).

 What to do now

-• Restrict and audit who/what can change database configuration values used by Budibase.
+• Restrict and audit who can change database configuration values in Budibase.

-• Consider rotating DB credentials and reviewing for suspicious characters in connection values (e.g., quotes/semicolons) if you suspect exposure.
+• Consider rotating DB credentials and reviewing for suspicious characters in connection values if you suspect exposure.

-• Prefer non-shell execution patterns (e.g., execFile with argument arrays and environment variables for secrets) when building similar integrations in internal tooling.
+• Prefer non-shell execution patterns (e.g., execFile with argument arrays) in similar internal tooling.

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.